 The technique is really simple:

-3) do not read a single thing you wrote, throw it out out (or recycle it) immediately
+Do not read a single thing you wrote, throw it out (or recycle it) immediately

 What happens with this technique is I feel truly liberated to express anything and everything, without fear of judgement, not even from myself.
 The combination of a longer sitting (maybe 20–30 minutes of writing), not stopping the pen to think (bypassing the editor) and knowing that you’re not writing for an audience (not even yourself), unlocks a creative energy in me that I am not able to access easily otherwise.